Skip to main content

 MeshAgent ships two convenience constructors:

-• ApiScope.agent_default() – enables Livekit, Queues, Messaging, Database, Sync, Storage, Containers, Developer, Agents, and Secrets access.
+• ApiScope.agent_default() – enables Livekit, Queues, Messaging, Database, Sync, Storage, Containers, Developer, and Agents access.
+Use ApiScope.agent_default(tunnels=True) to include the tunnels grant.

-• ApiScope.full() – everything in agent_default() plus the Admin grant.
+• ApiScope.full() – everything in agent_default() plus the Admin, Secrets, and Tunnels grants.

 Use these helpers when you want broad access, then override individual fields when you need to lock things down.